-How can you encourage more customer feedback and exciting engagement?
+Do you need customer feedback and engagement?

 We desperately need to find a way to get more customer feedback and suggestions for product improvement, but what is the best way to do that?